marklogic/mlxprs/README.md

 fn:doc('/my-testing-doc.json')
 ```

-When this query runs, it will use the host, port and contentDb specified in the comment, along with the VS Code
+When this query runs, it will use the host, port, and contentDb specified in the comment, along with the VS Code
 configuration parameters for the rest of the MarkLogic client definition.
-(The "note" will be ignored.).
+(The "note" will be ignored.)
 Other queries in other editor tabs will not be affected.

 ## Debugging